apokryphus/advanced-combat-system/README.md

 Each ACS moveset comes with:
 - Its own unique combos, abilities, counter-attacks, and weapon arts.
-- Its own set of dodges, rolls, and weapon-holding/passive behavior animations.
+- Its own set of dodges, rolls, hit animations, death animations, and weapon-holding/passive behavior animations.

 Additionally, the mod allows for vampire combat animations and abilities while the player is unarmed.
 Can be toggled on or off.